Fetasalyt/TCAMpy/docs/Usage.rst

     stats = M.run_multimodel(5, M.field)
     M.plot_averages(stats)

 The 'plot_averages()' function only considers average and SD values.
-If you want to see the visualization for individual executions check 'M.figures'.
-After every run (using 'run_model' or 'run_multimodel') the figure with all plots are saved there.
-Display previous figures like this:
+However, you can plot every individual model execution (after running 'run_model()' or 'run_multimodel()') even if plotting was not enabled, because the data necessary for plotting is saved during every execution to M.runs.

 .. code-block:: python

-    import matplotlib.pyplot as plt
+    # To plot execution number i of the model
+    M.plot_run(i)

+    # To plot every previous execution
-    for fig in M.figures:
+    for i in range(len(M.runs)):
-    plt.figure(fig.number)
-    plt.show()
+        M.plot_run(i+1)

+    # To clear previous execution data:
+    M.runs = []

 If you'd like to use this model on a graphical interface, you can create a streamlit dashboard (after creating model):